Twilight's Child: Plot summary

-Dawn and Jimmy arrange to find out what happened to Dawn's daughter Christie, who was given up for adoption by Grandmother Cutler.
+Dawn and Jimmy arrange to find out what happened to Dawn's daughter Christie, who was placed for adoption by Grandmother Cutler.
 Thanks to the hotel lawyer, Dawn and Jimmy quickly get Christie back, as the adoption process was not legal.
 Dawn and Jimmy make plans to marry.
 Although she dislikes the hotel and would rather become a singer, Dawn takes up the running of Cutler's Cove.
 Randolph, Dawn's stepfather and half-brother, is haunted by the death of his mother, and starts to drink excessively.
 The only thing that makes him happy is Christie, but he begins to wander away from the hotel, often forgetting where he is and begins pretending that his mother is still alive.

 Dawn marries Jimmy, and her brother Philip acts as best man.
 Philip, who has obsessed over Dawn since prior to finding out they were related, acts strangely during the wedding, muttering the vows under his breath as if he were marrying Dawn.
 As Randolph is not at the ceremony to give Dawn away, Bronson Alcott, a friend of Dawn's mother, does instead.
 On their wedding night, Dawn and Jimmy finally consummate their relationship.
 However, the honeymoon is cut short when Randolph is found dead at his mother's grave several days later.
 Dawn takes full ownership of the hotel and begins spending more time on the hotel than with her family.
 With her husband dead, Laura Sue resumes her old relationship with Bronson Alcott and they quickly marry.
 Bronson later confesses to Dawn that Clara Sue is his daughter, conceived during an affair that began after Dawn's "kidnapping".

 Soon after, Dawn discovers that she is pregnant with Jimmy's child.
 Dawn decides that Clara Sue should go and live with Bronson and their mother, and has Clara Sue's things moved to Bronson's house.
 When Clara Sue comes home and finds out about Dawn's decision, she becomes angry and attacks Dawn, causing her to miscarry.
 Clara Sue is ostracized by nearly everyone for this act, her mother being the only exception.
 The miscarriage has a devastating impact on Dawn and Jimmy.
 Dawn resorts to the hotel to ease her grief, withdrawing from Jimmy and Christie, and it takes a long time for them to recover from this tragic event.